msris108/msris108/README.md

 ## 👋 Hello, I'm Sriram M

 - Thanks for dropping by!
-I'm a Computer Science Undergrad with expertise in technical data science and full-stack web development.
+I'm a Software Development Engineer with expertise in full-stack web development.
 - An avid learner and driven doer with a bias towards action, I enjoy seeking and solving meaningful problems with tech and data.
 - I welcome you to join me on a learning journey!
 Follow me on [GitHub](https://github.com/msris108), [Medium](https://msris108.medium.com) and [LinkedIn](https://linkedin.com/in/msris108).
 - You can find my portfolio below, where I've listed my projects.
 Feel free to reach out for a chat on topics common to both of us!